-- Only remove packaging at the time of the final installation. - ► Always use Health and Safety guidance for manual handling of an appliance. - Never lift or carry more than the safe guidance limit on your own. - Always use appropriate methods and equipment when lifting/carrying an appliance. - ▶ Never lift or carry packages by the shipping straps. - ► During handling and unpacking, wear safety gloves to prevent injuries to your hands. - ▶ Dispose of packing materials appropriately.
+- Only remove packaging at the time of the final installation. - ► Always use Health and Safety guidance for manual handling of an appliance. - Never lift or carry more than the safe guidance limit on your own. - Always use appropriate methods and equipment when lifting/carrying an appliance. - ▶ Never lift or carry packages by the shipping straps. - ▶ During handling and unpacking, wear safety gloves. - ▶ Dispose of packing materials appropriately.